 On October 11, 2006, we filed a lawsuit in the U.S. District Court for the District of Minnesota captioned Fair Isaac Corporation and myFICO Consumer Services Inc. v.
 Equifax Inc., Equifax Information Services LLC, Experian Information Solutions, Inc., TransUnion LLC, VantageScore Solutions LLC, and Does I through X. The lawsuit related in part to the development, marketing, and distribution of VantageScore, a credit score product developed by VantageScore Solutions LLC, which is jointly owned by the three national credit reporting companies.
 We alleged in the lawsuit violations of antitrust laws, unfair competitive practices and false advertising, trademark infringement, and breach of contract.
-We sought injunctive relief, and compensatory and punitive damages.
+We sought injunctive relief and compensatory damages.
 On June 6, 2008, we entered into a settlement agreement with Equifax Inc. and Equifax Information Services LLC, and on June 13, 2008, Equifax Inc. and Equifax Information Services LLC were formally dismissed from this lawsuit.
 On February 9, 2009, the Court granted our motions to strike counterclaims the remaining defendants had attempted to bring against us in the case, allowing them to assert only a counterclaim for trademark cancellation.
 On July 24, 2009, the Court issued a summary judgment order, which limited the claims to be tried.
 The Court dismissed our antitrust, contract, and certain false advertising claims.
 The Court allowed our trademark infringement, unfair competition, and passing off claims to proceed to trial.
 After a three-week trial on these claims, the jury ruled in the defendants' favor on November 20, 2009.
-We have filed post-trial motions to address issues in the trial, and the defendants have filed post-trial motions seeking payment of certain attorneys' fees and costs.
-Rulings on these post-trial motions are expected in the coming months.
-Should the jury verdict stand, we plan to appeal.
-We also expect to appeal the dismissal of our antitrust, contract, and false advertising claims.
+We filed post-trial motions to address issues in the trial, and the defendants filed post-trial motions seeking payment of certain attorneys' fees and costs.
+On May 10, 2010, the Court issued a ruling denying our post-trial motions and substantially denying defendants' motions for attorneys' fees and costs (other than an award to TransUnion LLC for certain fees associated with our contract claims).
+On May 17, 2010, we entered into a settlement agreement with TransUnion LLC pursuant to which, among many other terms, TransUnion LLC released all claims to the fee award and was dismissed from the lawsuit.
+On June 4, 2010, we filed a notice of appeal with the U.S. Court of Appeals for the Eight Circuit setting forth the issues on which we are appealing the results from the district court, including the dismissal of our antitrust claims and certain rulings fundamental to our trademark and false advertising claims.
+On June 16, 2010, the remaining defendants, Experian Information Solutions, Inc. and VantageScore Solutions LLC, filed a notice of appeal regarding the denial of their motions for attorneys' fees.
+Briefing on the appeals is expected to be complete in December 2010, and rulings are expected in mid-2011.